eajitesh/Reporting-Solution-on-AWS/README.md

 * Spring Batch/Spring Data and Docker for Containerized ETL Jobs
 * AWS services for reporting database
-* AWS services for reporting engine
+* AWS services for scheduling/running reporting ETL jobs
 * AWS services for reporting application
 * Continuous delivery of reporting apps to AWS